ianchesal/ianchesal.github.io/about.md

 ---
 layout: page
-title: About
+title: About Ian Chesal
 permalink: /about/
 ---

-I'm currently an engineering manager at [Square](https://squareup.com/careers) working to improve developer environments and continuous integration infrastructure.
+I am an engineering manager at [Square](https://squareup.com/careers) working to improve developer environments and continuous integration infrastructure.

 I like music.
 All kinds of music.